 CONTENTS 023 FAITH NEXT

 FAITH: the hopeful expectation that future events will verify unsubstantiated beliefs

 In religious systems on the other hand, because there is never any verification of the beliefs of faith, the faith itself is included as part of the system.
-Professing to have faith by believing in the unverified claims of the system is the condition which the system claims will assure salvation..whatever that means.
+Professing to have faith by believing in the unverified claims of the system is the condition which the system claims will assure salvation... whatever that means.
 If one has faith in a mindless belief, and part of the system is the phenomenon of having a blind faith, then clearly the very act of believing is all that is needed to sustain and justify the system.
 Such circular self-serving nonsense is the enduring source of the intergenerational transmission of psychiatric cultural disorders.
-The astonishing fact remains however, that such remarkable bombastic claptrap has the ability to induce an individual to accept the certainty of such a belief structure, whilst negotiating the unlimited chaos of contrary evidence.
+The astonishing fact remains however, that such convoluted casuistic nonsense has the ability to induce an individual to accept the certainty of such a belief structure, whilst negotiating the unlimited chaos of contrary evidence.
 The perpetuated belief that a next life will adjust and reward the inequities of the present, is the means by which various authorities induce the general population to accept their lot, and perform acts which just happen to be politically and economically beneficial to the authority itself.
 By ingesting substantial amounts of ecclesiastical hope and dwelling upon the fantastical appeal of after-death package deals, the individual can ignore the realities of life's contingencies and inhabit a virtual world of anticipation.

+CONTENTS 023 FAITH NEXT